 Another concern is that a dead opossum could have died due to being poisoned.
 This is a problem in some suburbs and cities, where opossums are seen as filthy animals that are destructive.
 They’re no filthier than any other animal and are beneficial to the environment; however, they can be destructive.

 What to Do if Your Dog Ate an Opossum

 If your dog has eaten a dead opossum, then you’ll need to monitor him for any signs of illness or poisoning.
 If there’s a high probability that the opossum was poisoned, then you’ll need to contact the vet immediately.

-Otherwise, eating the dead opossum may only cause your dog to have an upset stomach, vomiting and diarrhea.
+Otherwise, eating an opossum may only cause your dog to have an upset stomach, vomiting, and diarrhea.
 If you’re in any doubt after your dog eats an opossum, then be sure to call the vet.
 They’ll be the best guide on what you’ll need to do for your dog.